-Rejuvenate 2, 4, 6, 8- This interseeding mixture is perfect for maintaining productive, diverse pastures or hayfields.
-At 20 lbs/ac, you will be seeding: 2 lbs/ac of Renovation White Clover, 4 lbs/ac of Kenland Red Clover, 6 lbs/ac of Persist Orchardgrass, 8 lbs/ac of Cajun II Fescue.
+Rejuvenate 2, 4, 6, 8 - This interseeding mixture is great for maintaining productive, diverse pastures or hayfields.
+At 20 lbs./ac, you will be seeding: 2 lbs./ac of White Clover, 4 lbs./ac of Red Clover, 6 lbs./ac of Orchardgrass, 8 lbs./ac of Endophyte-Free Fescue.
 This mix can help reduce KY-31 toxin load, increase pasture productivity, and offers an excellent mixture for building pasture diversity and rejuvenating pastures each year.

-SEEDING RATE

 15-20lbs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"
+8+" tall to harvest Leave behind 4"

-Grass Maxx - Grass Maxx is an all grass mix that combines the yield and aggressiveness of Martin II Protek with the elevated nutrition of orchardgrasses.
+Grass Maxx - Grass Maxx is an all grass mix that combines the yield and aggressiveness of Martin II Protek tall fescue with the elevated nutrition of orchardgrasses.
 Grass Maxx provides the diversity you need in a hayfield or pasture while giving you the option of broadleaf weed control during the establishment year.
 After establishment, frost-seeding a clover or clover blend into the stand in late winter can be a great option to thicken it and boost protein.

-SEEDING RATE

 25-30lbs/A full rate or 15bs/A interseeding

-PLANTING DEPTH

-Soil surface to 0.25"

-HARVEST HEIGHTS/RESIDUAL HEIGHTS

-8+" tall to harvest, leave behind 4"